Hiroki-Kuramoto/DeepLforBusyGuy/README.md

-# DeepL for Lazy guy
+# DeepL for Busy guy
 - Translate your desktop using OCR and DeepL REST API

 ## How to use